Installing Oh-My-Zsh on Debian-Based Systems

 $ source .zshrc

-For a complete list of themes, checkout the theme catalog.
+For a complete list of themes, check out the [theme catalogue][theme-catalogue].
 Make sure you have some time to spare because trying new themes is addictive.

 What I love about Oh-My-Zsh is its integration with Git, the smart auto-complete, and all the information it shows in a single prompt.
 The theme bureau shows: